EGI-Federation/documentation/content/en/users/compute/cloud-compute/automate/_index.md

 - Easily share scientific pipelines with collaborators.
 - Make scientific applications cloud agnostic.

-To automate VM deployment, users can use any of the [cloud orchestrators](../../orchestration) available in the EGI Cloud.
+To automate VM deployment, you can use any of the [cloud orchestrators](../../orchestration) available in the EGI Cloud.